christophstrasen/LQR/docs/per_key_buffer_refactor.md

   - Overwriting resets matched on the new entry to false; the displaced entry retains its own matched flag in the expire record.

 ### High-level Query (builder)
-- Extend `onSchemas` map entries to support tables:
+- Extend `on` map entries to support tables:
   - Shorthand string `schema = "field"` → `{ field = "field" }` with default perKeyBufferSize (10).
   - Table form: `{ field = "...", perKeyBufferSize = N, distinct = bool }` where `distinct=true` forces size=1; `distinct=false` picks default (10) if none provided.
   - Reject missing field/selector; require per-schema coverage as today.